 We invite you to explore this website, and to join us if you can, to support our work.

 Journal of the Gresley Society : THE GRESLEY OBSERVER

 Published three times a year for distribution to Society members.

-A5 format on glossy paper.
-Over recent years it has expanded from a standard 68 or 72 pages, and 92 or 96 page editions are now not uncommon.
+Over recent years it has expanded and is now 170mm x 240mm format and 96 page editions are now not uncommon.

 Black & white and colour photographs, some previously unpublished.

 In the Journal we publish articles about the life and work of Sir Nigel Gresley ~ the Great Northern Railway ~ the London & North Eastern Railway ~ British Railways Eastern and North Eastern Regions ~ Doncaster Works (“The Plant”).
 Members who worked for the L.N.E.R. and British Railways, members who trained at The Plant, write about their experiences.
 Plus book reviews and Letters to the Editor ~ which, again, include many first-hand accounts of railway work and railway experiences.